Smokey and the Bandit Part 3: Plot

-Big and Little Enos Burdette offer retiring Sheriff Buford T. Justice a wager, betting $250,000 against his badge on his ability to transport a large statue shark from Miami to Austin, Texas.
+Three years after the events of the second film, Big and Little Enos Burdette offer retiring Sheriff Buford T. Justice a wager, betting $250,000 against his badge on his ability to transport a large statue shark from Miami to Austin, Texas.
 Buford rejects the wager and retires, but after realizing retirement is not all it is cracked up to be, he reconsiders and accepts the Burdettes' wager.
 Buford picks up the shark and starts driving with his son, Junior.

-Big and Little Enos set many traps, but after Buford dodges all of them, they decide to hire Cledus Snow, to become the new Bandit to intercept Buford.
-Cledus parks his semi truck at his house, puts on a disguise as the Bandit, leaves Fred with Freida for company, went to Bo Darville's garage to get in the new black and gold Pontiac Trans Am (Grandson of Trigger), and sets off to get the shark.
+Big and Little Enos set many traps, but after Buford dodges all of them, they decide to hire Cledus Snow, to disguise as the Bandit to intercept Buford.
+Cledus parks his semi truck at his house, puts on a disguise, leaves Fred with Freida for company, travels to Bo Darville's garage to get in the new black and gold Pontiac Trans Am (Grandson of Trigger), and sets off to get the shark.

 Cledus picks up Dusty Trails, who quits her job at a used car dealership at the town's Autorama (similar to how Bo picks up Carrie from the first movie).
 Cledus catches up with Buford, steals the shark with his rope and Dusty greets Buford, causing him to think that the Bandit is back, thus beginning another hot pursuit.
 Another local officer, attempts to take charge of the situation.
 Both police cars are disabled in the chase.

-Cledus and Dusty make their stop at the Gator Kicks Longneck Saloon where he tries to her a cheeseburger and gets into a fight with some bikers that kick him out, but eventually gains the upper hand and their respect.
+Cledus and Dusty make their stop at the Gator Kicks Longneck Saloon where he tries to get a cheeseburger and gets into a fight with some bikers that kick him out, but eventually gains the upper hand and their respect.
 This allows Buford to catch up and another chase creates mass chaos in a local town.
 Cledus escapes when an 18-wheeler blocks the alleyway where he sped through.
 While trying to get the truck out, Buford's car (a Pontiac Bonneville) is towed as the police woman gave Buford a ticket, but he reverses the car and escapes.
 The police woman and the tow truck driver chases him, while Junior is spinning on the hook.
 As Buford keeps on going with the chase, he makes the tow truck ram the cars and tip over, throwing Junior into the ground, and quickly climbed up a palm tree as other cars crash into the pile-up.